-Central banks are at the core of a climate induced economic transition
+Central banks are at the centre of a climate-induced economic transition

-Sustainable Investment Manager János Hidi highlights the ways central banks will be impacted by climate change, and how our global macroeconomic model E3ME can help central banks prepare for the climate induced economic transition.
+Sustainable Investment Manager János Hidi explores how central banks will be affected by climate change and why our global macroeconomic model E3ME is key to preparing for the economic transition that lies ahead.

-Central banks find themselves at the core of the climate induced economic transition, which will shape their policies over the next several decades.
-The transition will have an impact on monetary policy and financial regulation decisions in multiple ways.
+Central banks find themselves at the centre of a climate-induced economic transition, which will shape their policies over the next several decades.
+The transition will have an impact on monetary policy and financial regulation decisions in multiple ways:

 Growing interest in climate scenario analysis

 Sustainable transition policy frameworks require a thorough understanding of how the transition will take place, and how different climate scenarios will work out.
 Climate scenarios can show how the economy reacts to various climate pathways, and how a country’s sectors will be impacted.

 The associated risks can be substantial, which central banks must consider now rather than later in their decisions.